typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry went back to the kitchen, still staring at his letter.
 He handed Uncle Vernon the bill and the postcard, sat down, and slowly began to open the yellow envelope.

-Uncle Vernon ripped open the bill, snorted in disgust, and flipped over the postcard.
+Uncle Vernon ripped open the bill, cringed in disgust— (thinking he was too good for such things), and flipped over the postcard.

 “Marge’s ill,” he informed Aunt Petunia.
 “Ate a funny whelk…”

 “Dad!” said Dudley suddenly.
-“Dad, Harry’s got something very sus!”
+“Dad, Harry’s got somepin kinda sus!”

 Harry was on the point of unfolding his letter, which was written on the same heavy parchment as the envelope, when it was jerked sharply out of his hand by Uncle Vernon.

 “That’s mine!” said Harry, trying to snatch it back.

 “Bet.
-Who’d be writing to you?” sneered Uncle Vernon, shaking the letter open with one hand and glancing at it.
+Who’d be writing ya?” sneered Uncle Vernon, shaking the letter open with one hand and glancing at it.
 His face went from red to green faster than a set of traffic lights.
 And it didn’t stop there.
 Within seconds it was the grayish white of old porridge.